 The institutional area designation encompasses the lands located along Boulevard de la Cité-des-Jeunes, in Gatineau.
-These lands are occupied, by the Asticou Centre, Heritage College, Collège de l'Outaouais, and Mont-Bleu High School and the Mont-Bleu sports facility, next to the high school.
+These lands are occupied by the Asticou Centre, Heritage College, Collège de l'Outaouais, and Mont-Bleu High School and the Mont-Bleu sports facility, next to the high school.
 Some of these lands are part of the 1973 agreement with the Government of Quebec.
 This agreement provides for the transfer of management and control over certain lands from the NCC to the Government of Quebec to enable the construction and development of educational institutions.
 This was in exchange for NCC management and control over other lands in the La Pêche Lake area.
 The area's key purpose is still to provide educational, cultural and recreational activities.
 Though the lands in this area are not central to the park's overall mission, they remain within park boundaries, since the area around the buildings helps to conserve landscapes and maintain a buffer zone for natural habitats.
 They are also a starting point for the park's trail network, and provide access to parking on the outskirts of the park.
-Aside from educational and cultural uses, the sector permits some recreational uses associated with sports facilities and non-motorized recreation.
-This involves high-intensity use and major changes to the sites for development and construction.
+Aside from educational and cultural uses, the sector permits some recreational uses associated with sports facilities and nonmotorized recreation, along with the offer and provision of public health care facilities and ancillary services.
+These functions necessarily involve high-intensity use and major changes to the sites for development and construction.
 Efforts are also needed to conserve aspects of the site's ecosystem components and natural landscapes.